junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 AJAX stands for Asynchronous JavaScript and XML.
 AJAX is a new and popular technique for creating more dynamic and interactive web applications with the help of XML, HTML, CSS, and Java Script.

 ## Frontend
 ### HTML
 This app starts the page with the basic elements of HTML.
 Head consists of the style links and the script links to all the files.
-The Body contains the brand logo imagery and a form to add new shoes.
+The Body contains the brand logo images and a form to add new shoes.
 The javascript function creates more elements and the user's action(s) determine what HTML is changed and what will be displayed on the page.

 ```
 <div id="new-shoe-container">